egermano/Site-backup-to-Amazon-S3/README.md

 6. Put the sitebackup.sh file somewhere in your server, like `/home/youruser`
 7. Give the file 755 permissions `chmod 755 /home/youruser/sitebackup.sh` or via FTP
-8. Edit the variables near the top of the sitebackup.sh file to match your bucket and MySQL authentication
+8. Edit the variables near the top of the sitebackup.sh file to match your bucket and folder to backup

 Now we're set.
 You can use it manually: